navyenzo/blBufferLIB/README.md

-// Access data point using
+// Here we access a data point
-// 3d coordinates
+// using 3d coordinates

 auto dataPoint2 = myBuffer(0,2,3);

-// Access data circularly
+// Here we access a data point
-// as if buffer was a 1d-buffer
+// cicularly as if buffer was a
+// 1d-buffer

 auto dataPoint3 = myBuffer.circ_at(100023);

-// Access data circularly
+// Here we access a data point
-// using 3d coordinates
+// circularly using 3d coordinates

 auto dataPoint3 = myBuffer.circ_at(1000,2231,124);

+// Here we ask for the size/length
+// of the 2nd dimensional

+auto width = myBuffer.size(2);
 ```

 The blBuffer class defines many additional abstract concepts that allow the user to do some advanced manipulation of data with little to no effort: